bkaracali/Task-Management-Backend/README.md

      ```bash
     docker-compose up -d
     ```
     This will set up a PostgreSQL instance with default credentials specified in the docker-compose.yml file.
+You can directly set your credentials in the .env file referenced by docker-compose.yml or manually update them in the file.

 3. **Connect to PostgreSQL**:
     Use DBeaver or any PostgreSQL client to connect to the container with the following details: